 What are Export Controls?

-UK Export Controls restrict the transfer of sensitive goods, software, information and technology overseas.
+UK Export Controls restrict the transfer or disclosure of sensitive goods, software, and technology (know-how and other information) to recipients and destinations outside of the UK.
 This includes physical exports, electronic transfers (via email, file sharing, virtual meetings, etc.), and transfers by any other means (verbal communication).
-They apply to academic research and teaching in the same way as to trade and commerce.
+Export control legislation applies to academic research and teaching in the same way as to trade and commerce.

 Where do Export Controls come from?